jsalegria16/curso-react-intro/README.md

 - Git
 - GitHub

+## Contribute to the project
+If you want to contribute, you can follow the next steps:
+- Clone/fork this repository(ssh/http): `git clone git@github.com:jsalegria16/curso-react-intro.git ` / `git clone https://github.com/jsalegria16/curso-react-intro.git `

+- Go to the project directory and install all the modules and dependencies
+    ```bash
+    cd project directory
+    npm i
+    ```
+- Make all the changes you consider.
+To see the changes Runs the app in the development mode
+    ```bash
+    npm start
+    ```
+    Open http://localhost:3000 to view it in your browser.
+The page will reload when you make changes.

 ## Aditional Documentation (Getting Started with Create React App)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).